York city walls: Multangular Tower

+East Angle Tower

+Less well-known than the Multangular Tower is the East Angle Tower.
+It is visible above ground in the grounds of the Merchant Taylors Hall.
+Partly excavated in 1926, the remains that can be seen today were exposed in 1953.

 After the Romans

 The Danes occupied the city in 867.
 By this time the Roman defences were in poor repair, and the Danes demolished all the towers save the Multangular Tower and restored the walls.

 The majority of the remaining walls, which encircle the whole of the medieval city, date from the 13th – 14th century.
 From the east corner of the Roman walls, the medieval wall extends to Layerthorpe Bridge.
 After the bridge, the King's Fishpool, a swamp created by the Normans' damming of the River Foss, provided adequate security for the city, and no walls were ever built in this area.